 Yes, epilators hurt, especially when you first use them.
 The level of pain depends on your tolerance level, the coarseness of the hair and the area you are epilating.
 Be prepared to wince when epilating your pubic area or armpit; these areas are particularly sensitive!

 While there are ways to minimize the discomfort of using these devices (I'll get to that later), even the best efforts can't eliminate all the pain.
-Unlike shaving, which cuts hair very close to the skin, this device pulls it out.
+Unlike shaving, which cuts the hair very close to the skin, this device pulls it out.

 People who say epilators don't hurt have either been using them for a long time or are numb to sensations.
 The numbness may be due to taking medication or a medical condition.
 If not, epilators cause a stinging or pinching sensation, which many people find uncomfortable.